cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/configuration.md

 ## Customization

 The configuration system allows for overriding packaged values including the SQL queries used for pulling data from SIS systems.
-It is possible to customize these values.
-It would be advised to work with your CVC-OEI implementation team before doing so.
+It is possible to customize these values, but before doing so, first consult with your CVC-OEI implementation team.